fbpx

 4. Payout

-The official waiting period before receiving the resolution (i.e. notification that your application has preliminary approval) is a maximum of six months.
+The official waiting period before receiving the resolution (i.e. notification that your application has preliminary approval) was a maximum of six months.

 But you don’t have to look far on online forums to find people who have been waiting 12 months or even 18 months to receive the resolution on their grant application.